renpy/renpy/README.rst

 Docstrings may include tags on the first few lines:

 \:doc: `section` `kind`
-    Indicates that this functions should be documented. `section` gives the name of the include file the function will be documented in, while `kind` indicates the kind of object to be documented (one of ``function``, ``method`` or ``class``.
+    Indicates that this function should be documented. `section` gives the name of the include file the function will be documented in, while `kind` indicates the kind of object to be documented (one of ``function``, ``method`` or ``class``.
 If omitted, `kind` will be auto-detected.